hopsoft/han/readme.md

 HAN facilitates this navigation by communicating the possibilities.

 At it's core, HAN defines the [response](#response), [resource](#resource), & resource [transitions](#transitions).
-The response's resource value can be a single object or a list of objects.
+*The response's resource value can be a single object or a list of objects.*

-**Note:** *HAN does not make assumptions about API consumers.*
+HAN does not make assumptions about API consumers.
-*Neither does it presume to dictate UI concerns.*
+Neither does it presume to dictate UI concerns.

 ## State Machine Example